Pretty Things: 2000s to present

 On 30 April 2012, a re-imagining of S. F. Sorrow, entitled Sorrow's Children and featuring covers by contemporary bands of each track, was released on Fruits de Mer Records, only on vinyl and in a limited edition of 700.
 The album included an interview with May and Taylor, and had a live version of "Loneliest Person".
 The latter was recorded at their gig at London's 100 Club in December 2010, at which they played the whole of their first album.

 In 2012, the band returned to New Zealand for the first time since the bad publicity of 1965.
 They also toured Australia and were reunited with original bass player, John Stax, for their Melbourne shows.
 This was the first time May, Taylor and Stax had played together since 1967.

 In 2013 the Pretty Things celebrated their 50th Anniversary Tour with dates in the UK and Europe.
 The band's studio album, The Sweet Pretty Things (Are in Bed Now, of Course...), was released on 10 July 2015.
 This is the first album recorded with touring members Greenwood and Woosey.

 In 2018, the band announced that they were splitting up at the end of the year.
-All current and forthcoming dates throughout 2018 were billed as part of a farewell tour.
+All live dates throughout 2018 were billed as part of a farewell tour.
+The group (May and Taylor accompanied by Woosey, Holland and Greenwood) recorded a live session for BBC Radio 6 Music show Marc Riley on 17 July 2018 at Maida Vale Studios performing versions of "Same Sun", "You Can't Judge A Book", "She Says Good Morning", "Mister Evasion" and "Rosalind".

 Phil May died, aged 75, on 15 May 2020 following complications after hip surgery.

 22 May 2020 saw the release of two tracks from an upcoming "stripped back, acoustic-driven" album recorded by May, Taylor, and Mark St. John before May's death.
 The album, Bare as Bone, Bright as Blood, was released in September 2020.

+On 9 May 2023, Jon Povey died at the age of 80.
+Mark St. John died in Brighton, after a long illness, on 17 May 2025.Viv Prince died at the age of 84, on 11 September 2025.

+Musical style

+Influenced by Bo Diddley, Pretty Things were a key part of London's blues rock scene and a beat, R&B, rock and roll and garage rock band.
+From 1967 to 1975, the band pursued a progressive rock and psychedelia sound.
+Academics Paul Hegarty and Martin Halliwell argued that the Pretty Things were "not merely as precursors of prog but as essential developments of progressiveness in its early days".
+PopMatters says that after their S. F. Sorrow album, Pretty Things were mainly a prog/hard rock band.
+They were also categorized as yacht rock.